“TULIP” is an acronym and summary of the Gospel, the Good News of God’s salvation!

 I have called you by name; you are Mine!”
 Isaiah 43:1.

-Salvation is not dependent on our sinful flesh, neither by our works nor even by as little as our will.
-Christ’s death did not just possibly took away our sins depending on our alleged free-will to choose Christ nor depending on our alleged free-will whether or not we get and keep faith till our death.
+Salvation is not dependent on our sinful flesh, neither by our works nor by our wisdom nor even by as little as our will.
+Christ’s death did not just possibly took away our sins depending on our alleged wisdom and free-will to choose Christ.

 “He says to Moses, “I WILL HAVE MERCY ON WHOM I HAVE MERCY, AND I WILL HAVE COMPASSION ON WHOM I HAVE COMPASSION.”
 So then it does not depend on the man who wills or the man who runs, but on God who has mercy.”
 Romans 9:15-16.